Quality, dosage, and timing are all important with supplements. When engaging in modified or intermittent fasts, the timing can be a bit more tricky.

 This study focused on enhancing the body’s ability to recover from intense exercise.
 Thirty non-athlete men consumed a placebo or Anthocyanin supplement (58mg anthocyanin) twice a day for five days before performing an intense run.
 And they continued the supplement for four days afterwards.

 Oxygen uptake and perceived exertion increased for both groups immediately after the run.
 They remained elevated for 48 hours for the placebo group, but the Anthocyanin group fully recovered after 24 hours.
 Muscle soreness was greater in the placebo group after the run and throughout the rest of the study.
 Serum creatinine increased in both groups and was still higher at 96 hours in the placebo group.
 Isometric peak torque decreased in both groups after the run, but the Anthocyanin group recovered by 72 hours while the placebo group never reached baseline during the study.

 The researchers concluded that the anthocyanin supplement enhanced running economy and recovery from exercise-induced muscle damage.

-Omega Cardioprotector provides 500mg Omega 3 from 1430mg Fish oil powder in each serving.
-It also provides clinical doses of Garlic and Pycnogenol.
+Omega Cardioprotector provides a clinical dose of Fish oil powder in each serving.
+It also provides clinical doses of Garlic and French Maritime Pine Bark Extract.
 These nutrients work together to promote healthy triglyceride and cholesterol levels, and enhance circulation.
 As indicated in the studies above, it's best to take Omega with a meal to maximize absorption.